hed-standard/hed-documentation/index.md

 1. In EEGLAB, go to File > Manage EEGLAB extensions.
 Look for HEDTools and install it.
 2. Alternatively, you can download the [plug-in zip file](https://github.com/hed-standard/hed-matlab/tree/master/EEGLABPlugin) and extract it into EEGLAB *plugins* folder.
 Restart EEGLAB.

-Next, check out the [User Manual](docs/HEDToolsUserManual.pdf) to start tagging your EEG data.
+Check out the [Quick guide](quick-guide.md) to start tagging your EEG data.

 ## Using spreadsheet and HED validators
 Follow instruction on the [HED validator page](http://visual.cs.utsa.edu/hed/help) to prepare your event-HED tag spreadsheet and validate it with the HED validator.